 Regarding timelines, the parts we’re wrapping up now have roughly a 3-4 week lead time for production, so even though we may have RTMed other components, these will hold us back.
 Once we have them, assembly can begin and that is also a 3-4 week process.
 Between that and shipping, December is rather optimistic for delivery.“

-Tiko update, November 3rd: no shipment in November
+Tiko 3D Printer Update #23: November 3rd – No shipment in November

 This morning, the Tiko makers posted a short update in the Kickstarter comments section (highlighting by All3DP):